focuszero1/bee_ticker_v5_0/Project_Notes.md

 - v6.0 → Consider plugin-based modular expansion (if app grows much larger)

 ## Notes
-This project is now fully structured and safe to scale.
+This project is fully structured and safe to continue scaling.
-This file acts as the primary "resync document" if chat is lost or development is resumed later.
+This file remains the primary "resync document" for project continuation.
-Assistant understands project state as of v5.3 snapshot.
+Assistant understands project state as of v5.4 snapshot (shell + feeds working).